0ql/Coffeetyper-Svelte/README.md

 - Save and switch between instances of your Settings in realtime

+- Export and import Settings or Cosmetics

-- All settings apply in realtime; no need to reload (with very few exceptions)
+- All settings apply in realtime; no need to reload

 ### Usage